Dealing with disruptive neighbours

 - don't engage in any illegal activity - eg trespass, vandalism.

-Advice and assistance in dealing with disputes and disruption is provided by:
+Advice and assistance in dealing with disputes and disruption are provided by:

 Keep a detailed written record of each specific disturbance: